Blog

 Fetch, Translate and Save the Content

-The first function consists of three steps, carried out several times a week:
+The first function consists of three steps:

 2. Translate the title and summary to English.
 This is done via the DeepL API to translate texts instantaneously.